San Juan Metro Area Bus Routes and Map

 Some of the Bus Routes in the Metro Area

 Note that the actual route numbers that will be displayed at the paradas may differ from the route numbers displayed on the buses.
 Sometimes the route is prefixed with A, B, C or T, and sometimes it’s just a number with no letter.
 All that really matters is the route number.
 For example, A21, T21 and just plain 21 are all the same route.
-On our map, we’ve listed them prefixed with A, B, and C.
+On the scanned AMA bus route map, the routes are listed without prefixes.

 Metrobus 1 (M1) starts in Old San Juan and passes through Santurce and Hato Rey en route to the Sagrado Corazón stop in Río Piedras, and then returns.
 It may be labeled as M3 for the OSJ-Santurce loop until Sagrado Corazon Station where it is M1, but I can’t say for sure.